← Back to ResourcesBreed Guides

 Below -20°CIndoor potty arrangementsOutside trips for relief only

 Calgary chinook winds (rapid temperature swings) can trigger BOAS flare-ups in some Frenchies.
-Watch for shivering, lifting paws, lagging behind, curling up — head home immediately.
-Many Calgary Frenchies refuse to potty in deep snow — train pee pad use as backup or shovel a small relief area.
-Use unscented baby wipes to clean paws after walks (de-icing salt causes chemical burns and stomach upset if licked).
+Watch for shivering, lifting paws, lagging behind, or curling up.
+Head home right away.
+Many Calgary Frenchies refuse to potty in deep snow.
+Train pee pad use as backup or shovel a small relief area.
+Use unscented baby wipes to clean paws after walks.
+De-icing salt causes chemical burns and stomach upset if licked.

 Are French Bulldogs good apartment dogs in Calgary?

-Excellent apartment dogs — among the best for Calgary condo living.
-Calm temperament, low-energy, small size (16–28 lbs fits Calgary condo weight limits), minimal barking, content lounging on the couch all day.
+Excellent apartment dogs.
+Among the best for Calgary condo living.
+Calm temperament, low energy, small size (16 to 28 lbs fits Calgary condo weight limits), minimal barking, content lounging on the couch all day.
 They were literally bred as companion dogs for 1800s Parisian apartment dwellers.

 Three Calgary-specific caveats:

-• AC required May–September — heat sensitivity is severe.
-Many older Calgary buildings lack AC; verify before signing a lease.
+• AC required May to September.
+Heat sensitivity is severe.
+Many older Calgary buildings lack AC.
+Verify before signing a lease.

-• Quick elevator access — brachycephalic dogs need this, IVDD risk on prolonged stair use.
+• Quick elevator access.
+Brachycephalic dogs need this.
+IVDD risk goes up with prolonged stair use.

-• Vocal greeters — Frenchies bark at the door.
-Neighbour-friendly building helps.
+• Vocal greeters.
+Frenchies bark at the door.
+A neighbour-friendly building helps.

 Calgary condo boards that restrict large breeds typically permit Frenchies.
-They handle being alone for 6–8 hours okay if exercised before/after, but Frenchies are velcro dogs and prolonged daily isolation (10+ hours) leads to separation anxiety and destructive behaviour.
+They handle being alone for 6 to 8 hours okay if exercised before and after.
+Frenchies are velcro dogs, though.
+Daily isolation of 10+ hours leads to separation anxiety and destructive behaviour.

 Best Frenchie owners: WFH, retirees, couples with offset schedules, families with someone home most of the day.
 Worst: long-shift workers without a dog walker.